anze3db/blog/_posts/2022-06-13-integer-overflow.md

 )
 ```

 Looks like those ids were going through a [pandas](https://pandas.pydata.org) dataframe where invalid values and duplicates were dropped.
 For some reason, we were also casting the values to 16-bit integers.
-Because of this, the function was returning incorrect values for any id greater than `32_767`. 🤦‍♂️
+Because of this, the function was returning incorrect values for any id greater than `32_767`.

-Changing the line to `.astype("int64")` resolved the issue and the problem will only pop up again when ids become greater than `9_223_372_036_854_775_807` at which point I should be long gone.
+Changing the line to `.astype("int64")` resolved the issue and the problem will only pop up again when ids become greater than `9_223_372_036_854_775_807` at which point I *should* be long gone.

-We pushed the fix to production and made the customers happy, or at least a bit less upset. 🎉
+We pushed the fix to production and made the customers happy, or at least a little less upset. 🎉